noahehall/theBookOfNoah/linux/cmdline.md

 ## VARIABLES
   - Environment variables: store information about the shell session and the working environment
   - Used to store data in memory
-  - Global vars: visible from the current shell session and from any spawned child subshells
+  - Global scope: visible from the current shell session and from any spawned child subshells
+    - global vars: use uppercase
-  - Local vars: available only in the shell that creates them
+  - Local scope: available only in the shell that creates them
   - variable arrays
     - myvar=(one two three four)
       - echo $myvar - one